Internet-Draft OAuth Mission Child Delegation August 2026

 Terminal (revoked, expired, completed, superseded, cascaded) cascaded (terminal) Mission Issuer sets it; consumers read it from Mission Status or a lifecycle event

-Reversible (suspended) reported suspended; restored on resume Origin reports it; consumers read it (Section 10.1)
+Reversible (suspended) reported suspended; restored on resume Issuer reports it; consumers read it (Section 10.1)

 10.1.
 Child Mission State